Lorenagubaira/exercise-full-stack-todo-list/README.md

 Do not clone this repository.

-The first step to start coding is cloning the [vanillajs + flask boilerplate](https://tinyurl.com/yfj4grel) on your local computer or opening it using gitpod.

-a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://tinyurl.com/yfj4grel).

-b) If working locally type the following command from your command line:
+We recommend opening the `vanillajs + flask boilerplate`, using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+Alternatively, you can [clone the GitHub repository](https://4geeks.com/how-to/github-clone-repository) on your local computer using the `git clone` command.

+This is the repository you need to open or clone:

 ```sh
 $ git clone https://tinyurl.com/yfj4grel
 ```